10 – Got Live If You Want It!

 # 8 –Sweet Summer Sun – Hyde Park Live

-The 2000s and 2010s defined a trend by record companies to release live albums issued in box sets that combined both audio and video presentations of the artists on CD, LP and Blu Ray or DVD.
+The 2000s and 2010s defined a trend by record companies to release live albums issued in box sets that combined both audio and video presentations of the artists on CD, LP and Blu-Ray or DVD.
 These box sets often were released at high prices.
-When sales slowed down of these sets , record companies would release usually just a CD of the audio of the show.
+When sales slowed down of these sets, record companies would release usually just a CD of the audio of the show.
 This holds true for this listing and the previous listing on our Rolling Stones live albums list.

 The great box set Sweet Summer Sun – Hyde Park Live presented Rolling Stones fans with a 2013 concert held at Hyde Park in London.
 The show was part of their 50th anniversary year.
-It also stood as a tribute to the famous Hyde Park concert The Rolling Stones played in 1969 that also stood as the debut performance of guitarist Mick Taylor.
-In tribute to the famed guitarist The Rolling Stones invited Mick Taylor to perform with them at the 2013 Hyde Park concert.
+It also stood as a tribute to the famous Hyde Park concert The Rolling Stones played in 1969 which also stood as the debut performance of guitarist Mick Taylor.
+In tribute to the famed guitarist, The Rolling Stones invited Mick Taylor to perform with them at the 2013 Hyde Park concert.
 This is a fabulous show that should not be missed by Rolling Stones fans.
 The sound is great and the video is spectacular.

 # 7 – Love You Live

 The great Rolling Stones Love You Live album was a two record set released in 1977.
 For Rolling Stones fans who came of age in the mid-1970s this is really the first live Rolling Stones album that we purchased brand new upon release.
 I love this album because it also contained songs from the Black and Blue record which was always one of my favorite Rolling Stone albums.
 Loved the cover and packaging of this great record.
 This is one you want on vinyl.